cockroachdb/docs/secure-a-cluster.md

     When you're done using the SQL shell, press **CTRL + D** to exit.

-7. Reopen the [Admin UI](explore-the-admin-ui.html) by pointing your browser to `https://localhost:8080`.
-You can also find the address in the `admin` field in the standard output of any node on startup.
+7. Access the [Admin UI](explore-the-admin-ui.html) by first establishing an SSH tunnel for the http traffic from you laptop to the cockroach server by doing `ssh -L 8081:127.0.0.1:8080 ROACHs-MBP` at the shell prompt (substitute your first node's address for ROACHs-MBP).
+Note that you can and should skip the ssh tunnel if you are running cockroach locally on your laptop.
+Then point your browser at `https://127.0.0.1:8081`.
+You can find the address to tunnel to in the `admin` field in the standard output of any node on startup.

     Note that your browser will consider the CockroachDB-created certificate invalid; you’ll need to click through a warning message to get to the UI.